1991yuyang/exposure-correct/README.md

 show_result: true will show inference result, false will not show the result
 use_iaff: whether to use iaff attention mechanism should be consistent with that during training
 iaff_r: channel scaling parameters of iaff attention mechanism should be consistent with that during training
+use_psa: whether to use psa attention mechanism should be consistent with that during training
 ### Start Inference
 ```
 python predict.py